Lithuanians (tribe): 13th century

 Throughout the Northern Crusades, the majority of Baltic tribes suffered tremendous casualties in conflicts and revolts against their conquerors.
 The Lithuanians, who succeeded in establishing a state, gradually assimilated those residing in its territories.
 The migration of Baltic peoples who resisted German colonisation and sought refuge in Lithuania also contributed to the ongoing ethnogenesis.
 Historical records attest that after the destruction of Sidabrė Castle in 1290, 10,000 Semigallians fled to Lithuania.
-Old Prussians met a similar fate with many seeking sanctuary in southern Lithuania after the unsuccessful Prussian uprisings.
-Following the demise of Curonian and Prussian tribal societies, which acted as the primary Baltic cultural centre for 3,000 years, Lithuania emerged as their successor.
+Old Prussians met a similar fate, with many seeking sanctuary in southern Lithuania after the unsuccessful Prussian uprisings.
+Following the demise of Curonian and Prussian tribal societies, which had acted as the primary Baltic cultural centres for 3,000 years, Lithuania emerged as their successor.